appview-team/appview/website/src/pages/docs/cli-using.md

 Then, we'll attach to a process of interest:

 ```
-ubuntu@ip-127-0-0-1:~/someusername/appscope3$ sudo scope attach 1820
+ubuntu@ip-127-0-0-1:~/someusername/appview3$ sudo appview attach 1820
 ```

 #### Attaching by Process Name

 In this example, we try to attach to a Cribl Stream process by its name, which will be `cribl`.
-Since there's more than one process, AppScope lists them and prompts us to choose one:
+Since there's more than one process, AppView lists them and prompts us to choose one:

 ```
-$ sudo scope attach cribl
+$ sudo appview attach cribl
 Found multiple processes matching that name...
-ID  PID   USER    SCOPED  COMMAND
+ID  PID   USER    APPVIEWD  COMMAND
 1   1820  ubuntu  false   /home/ubuntu/someusername/cribl/4.0.3/m/cribl/bin/cribl server
 2   1838  ubuntu  false   /home/ubuntu/someusername/cribl/4.0.3/m/cribl/bin/cribl /home/ubuntu/someusername/cribl/4.0.3/m/cribl/bin/cribl.js server -r CONFIG_HELPER
 Select an ID from the list:
 2
-WARNING: Session history will be stored in /home/ubuntu/.scope/history and owned by root
+WARNING: Session history will be stored in /home/ubuntu/.appview/history and owned by root
 Attaching to process 1838
 ```

 #### Detaching from Processes

-You can also [detach](/docs/cli-reference#detach) AppScope from a process.
+You can also [detach](/docs/cli-reference#detach) AppView from a process.

-Furthermore, if you want to undo the effects of the `scope attach`, `scope start`, and/or `scope service` commands, run the `scope stop` [command](/docs/cli-reference#stop).
-This runs `scope detach --all`, removes the rules file from the system, and removes `scope` from service configurations.
+Furthermore, if you want to undo the effects of the `appview attach`, `appview start`, and/or `appview service` commands, run the `appview stop` [command](/docs/cli-reference#stop).
+This runs `appview detach --all`, removes the rules file from the system, and removes `appview` from service configurations.

-When you detach from a process, AppScope:
+When you detach from a process, AppView:

 - Stops emitting events and metrics for the process.
 - Closes relevant connections.
 - Removes its interpositions from the process' functions, and/or unhooks from the process' functions, as relevant.

-What AppScope does **not** do is unload its library.
+What AppView does **not** do is unload its library.

 #### More About Scoping Running Processes

-To attach AppScope to a running process:
+To attach AppView to a running process:

-1. You must run `scope` as root, or with `sudo`.
+1. You must run `appview` as root, or with `sudo`.
-1. If you attach to a shell, AppScope does not automatically scope its child processes. <!-- TBD correct? ask Donn -->
+1. If you attach to a shell, AppView does not automatically appview its child processes. <!-- TBD correct? ask Donn -->
-1. You can attach to a process that is executing within a container context by running `scope attach` **inside** that container or from the host.
+1. You can attach to a process that is executing within a container context by running `appview attach` **inside** that container or from the host.

-When you attach AppScope to a process, its child processes are not automatically scoped.
+When you attach AppView to a process, its child processes are not automatically viewed.

 You cannot attach to a static executable's process.

-No HTTP/1.1 events and headers are emitted when AppScope attaches to a Go process that uses the `azure-sdk-for-go` package. <!-- TBD still true? ask John  -->
+No HTTP/1.1 events and headers are emitted when AppView attaches to a Go process that uses the `azure-sdk-for-go` package. <!-- TBD still true? ask John  -->

-No events are emitted from files or sockets that exist before AppScope attaches to a process.
+No events are emitted from files or sockets that exist before AppView attaches to a process.

-- AppScope events will be produced only for file or socket descriptors opened **after** AppScope is attached.
+- AppView events will be produced only for file or socket descriptors opened **after** AppView is attached.

-  - For example, suppose a process opens a socket descriptor before AppScope is attached.
-Subsequent sends and receives on this socket will not produce AppScope events.
+  - For example, suppose a process opens a socket descriptor before AppView is attached.
+Subsequent sends and receives on this socket will not produce AppView events.

 <span id="payloads"></span>

 ### Working with HTTP Payloads

-When you scope an app that produces HTTP traffic, you can capture the payloads using the `-p` or `--payloads` option.
-This is AppScope's  **payloads** feature (see the `payload` section in the AppScope [config file](/docs/config)), which is disabled by default, because it can create large amounts of data, and because it captures payloads unencrypted.
+When you appview an app that produces HTTP traffic, you can capture the payloads using the `-p` or `--payloads` option.
+This is AppView's  **payloads** feature (see the `payload` section in the AppView [config file](/docs/config)), which is disabled by default, because it can create large amounts of data, and because it captures payloads unencrypted.

-When the **payloads** feature is enabled, setting `SCOPE_PAYLOAD_TO_DISK` to `true` guarantees that AppScope will write payloads to the local directory specified in `SCOPE_PAYLOAD_DIR`.
+When the **payloads** feature is enabled, setting `APPVIEW_PAYLOAD_TO_DISK` to `true` guarantees that AppView will write payloads to the local directory specified in `APPVIEW_PAYLOAD_DIR`.

 <span id="explore-captured"></span>

 ### Exploring Captured Data

-You can scope apps that generate large data sets, and then use AppScope CLI subcommands and options to monitor and visualize the data.
+You can appview apps that generate large data sets, and then use AppView CLI subcommands and options to monitor and visualize the data.
 The following extended example introduces this technique.

 Start by scoping the `ps` command:

 ```
-scope run -- ps -ef
+appview run -- ps -ef
 ```

-Show last session's captured metrics with `scope metrics`:
+Show last session's captured metrics with `appview metrics`:

 ```
 NAME             VALUE      TYPE     UNIT           PID     TAGS